votca/votca/share/doc/input_files.rst

 extended in the sections on iterative boltzmann inversion (), force matching () or statistical analysis ().

-Generally, is an analysis tool which can be used for computing radial distribution functions and analysing them.
+Generally, (what goes here) is an analysis tool which can be used for computing radial distribution functions and analysing them.
 As an example, the command

 .. code:: xml